wojtryb/Shortcut-Composer/README.md

 - ### Cycle painting opacity
   Pressing a key repeatedly cycles brush predefined opacity values: `100%`, `70%`, `50%`, `30%`

-  Performing a long press, goes back to the `100%` opacity. **Modified opacity can be used while the key is pressed.**
+  Performing a long press, goes back to the `100%` opacity.
+Modified opacity can be used while the key is pressed.

 ### (`Temporary keys`):
 - ### Temporary move tool
   Pressing a key temporarily activates the `move tool` which goes back to the `freehand brush tool` after the key release.
 Short key presses allow to permanently toggle between those two tools.

 - ### Temporary eraser
-  Pressing a key temporarily activates the `eraser` mode which gets turned off after the key release.
+  Pressing a key temporarily activates the `eraser` mode which gets turned off after the key is released.
 Short key presses allow to permanently toggle between those two states.

 - ### Temporary preserve alpha
-  Pressing a key temporarily activates the `preserve alpha` mode which gets turned off after the key release.
+  Pressing a key temporarily activates the `preserve alpha` mode which gets turned off after the key is released.
 Short key presses allow to permanently toggle between those two states.

 ## Modifying default plugin behaviour

 ### Tweaking the global parameters
 Shortcut-Composer comes with a settings dialog available from krita topbar: **Tools > Scripts > Shortcut Composer Settings**.
-The dialog allows to change the global values for the actions:
+The dialog allows to change the following aspects of actions:

 - Preset pie-menus mapping
   - `Tag (red)` - tag to be used in red preset pie-menu
   - `Tag (green)` - tag to be used in green preset pie-menu
   - `Tag (blue)` - tag to be used in blue preset pie-menu
 - Common settings
   - `Short vs long press time` - Time in seconds distinguishing short key presses from long ones.
-  - `FPS limit` - Maximum rate of slider refresh.
-0 for no limit
+  - `FPS limit` - Maximum rate of Mouse Tracker and Pie Menu refresh.
 - Cursor trackers
-  - `Slider sensitivity scale` - Sensitivity multiplier of sliders.
+  - `Slider sensitivity scale` - Sensitivity multiplier of all Mouse Trackers.
-  - `Slider deadzone` - Amount of pixels a mouse needs to moved for slider to start work.
+  - `Slider deadzone` - Amount of pixels a mouse needs to moved for Mouse Trackers to start work.
 - Pie menus display
-  - `Pie global scale` - Global scale factor for all the pie menus.
+  - `Pie global scale` - Global scale factor for base of every pie menu.
-  - `Pie icon global scale` - Global scale factor for all the pie menu icons.
+  - `Pie icon global scale` - Global scale factor for icons of every pie menu.
-  - `Pie deadzone global scale` - Global scale factor for all the deadzone areas in pie menus.
+  - `Pie deadzone global scale` - Global scale factor for the deadzone area of every pie menu.

 ### Modifying actions and creating custom ones
-While the settings dialog allows to tweak the general values common for plugin actions, it does not allow to modify the behaviour of the actions or create new ones.
+While the settings dialog allows to tweak the values common for plugin actions, it does not allow to modify the behaviour of the actions or create new ones.

 To achieve that it is required to modify actions implementation:
 - in krita's topbar, open **Settings > Manage Resources > Open Resource Folder**